Children Activities in Budapest Overview

 The Buda Hills, especially the Normafa area, can be lots of fun in winter when thick snow covers the slopes.
 Normafa is the locals' number one favorite spot for skiing and sleighing.

 The Gellért Hill is great fun too for families with kids.
-The hill is easily accessible form the city centre and has great parks and playgrounds.
+The hill is easily accessible from the city centre and has great parks and playgrounds.

-Vintage locomotive and railcars and a lost of activities awaits kids and their parents in an awesome outdoor museum, the Hungarian Railway Museum.
+Vintage locomotive and railcars and a lots of activities await kids and their parents in an awesome outdoor museum, the Hungarian Railway Museum.

 Hungarian Railway Museum

-TIP: on Children's Day entry is free to the Railway Museum for children and there'll be lots of great programs for kids and adults alike.
+TIP: on Children's Day (last Sunday in May) entry is free to the Railway Museum for children and there'll be lots of great programs for kids and adults alike.

 Indoor Children Activities in Budapest